St Mirren End Celtics 364-day Unbeaten League Run - UrduPoint

 Ange Postecoglou's decision to heavily rotate his side following their European exertions backfired.

-Celtic had scored 25 goals in winning their opening six league games of the campaign, but a side featuring six changes struggled to match those standards.
+Celtic had scored 25 goals in winning their first six league games of the campaign, but a side featuring six changes struggled to match those standards.

 "The performance today wasn't up to our levels and nowhere near where it needs to be," said Postecoglou.

+There isn't anything hugely positive we can take from today, including the team selection which probably wasn't right.

 "There are always reminders we still have work to do.
 Every team is a potential hurdle."
-St Mirren's first home win over Celtic since 2010 catapulted the Paisley club into third place, four points adrift of Rangers, with the Buddies joining Real Madrid as the only other team to have defeated the Hoops in any competition so far this season.
+St Mirren's first home win over Celtic since 2010 catapulted the Paisley club into fourth, with the Buddies joining Real Madrid as the only team to have beaten the Hoops in any competition so far this season.

 "Celtic are a top, top side.
 When playing them, you need people to be brave and get a hold of the ball," said Saints' boss Stephen Robinson.
 "That's the most pleasing aspect of the game today for me, we played and passed and hit them on the break.